jpvillaisaza/reverse/reverse.md

     reverse' (x:xs') ys = reverse' xs' (x:ys)
 ```

+And this function is more efficient, it's linear.
+Let's compare the
+running times of obverse and reverse.

 ```
 > clockSomething (reverse [1..1000000] :: [Integer])
 493.63 ms
 > clockSomething (reverse [1..10000000] :: [Integer])
 5.08 s
 ```

+Besides definitions, we're using the fact that lists, the empty list
+and append form a monoid to calculate a better algorithm and improve
+the performance of reverse.
+And it's just one of Bird's examples of
+how to use mathematics to better understand and improve our programs.
+We can move forward and use things like the functor laws and
+parametricity to improve our programs.
+We won't be using reverse, but
+it's a good example.